 Where to Eat

 As I mentioned, Charleston ranks right up alongside Tokyo, New York City, London, and Los Angeles as some of the best places to eat I’ve ever visited.
-Every restaurant we ate at was spectacular, fresh, and put its own unique twist on local Lowcountry cuisine, and I don’t say that lightly.
-My Charleston Luxury Travel Guide lists out a few of my favorite places we dined during our visit, in alphabetical order.
+Every restaurant we ate at was spectacular and fresh and put its own unique twist on local Lowcountry cuisine, and I don’t say that lightly.
+My Charleston Luxury Travel Guide lists out a few of my favorite places we dined at during our visit in alphabetical order.
 I’m excited to visit again someday soon and try even more Lowcountry delicacies!

 Charleston Grill, inside Belmond Charleston Place, is equal parts jazz club and refined dining haven.
 Guided by Executive Chef Michelle Weaver, often called “Charleston’s Slow Food Maestro,” diners at Charleston Grill savor one Lowcountry delight after another.
 Dining here felt as though we had slipped back in time to a more elegant and sophisticated time when things moved at a more relaxed pace.
 Read the full post about Charleston Grill here.